Buying Medicines Online: It's Convenient and Private, but Beware of Unsafe Websites

 chains.
 Others are small, locally owned and operated pharmacies, set up to serve their

 It is always important to be careful when buying medicines online.
-Some websites
+Some websites sell

-with a healthcare professional.
+a healthcare professional.

 Buying medicines from sites like this may put your health at risk.
 You may end up